-- (1) A person must not stop or park a vehicle in a parking facility or in a thoroughfare - (a) if, by a sign, it is set apart for the stopping or parking of vehicles of a different class; - (b) if, by a sign, it is set apart for the stopping or parking of vehicles by persons of a different class; - (c) during any period when the stopping or parking of vehicles is prohibited by a sign; - (d) for more than the maximum time specified by a sign unless - (i) clause 2.4 applies; or - (ii) the vehicle displays a disability parking permit in which case the vehicle may be parked (except in a parking area for people with disabilities) in accordance with regulation 174(2) of the Code; - (e) other than wholly within a parking bay or metered space if the parking facility has parking bays or metered spaces - unless the vehicle is too wide or long to fit completely within a single parking bay or metered space, in which case it must be parked within the minimum number of parking bays or metered spaces needed to park it; or - (f) otherwise than in accordance with a sign applying to the place where the vehicle is stopped or parked. - (2) A person must not stop or park a vehicle - (a) in a no stopping area; - (b) in an area to which a 'clearway' sign applies; - (c) at the side of a carriageway marked with a continuous yellow edge line; - (d) in an area of a carriageway signed or marked with a keep clear marking;
+- (1) A person must not stop or park a vehicle in a parking facility or in a thoroughfare - (a) if, by a sign, it is set apart for the stopping or parking of vehicles of a different class; - (b) if, by a sign, it is set apart for the stopping or parking of vehicles by persons of a different class; - during any period when the stopping or parking of vehicles is prohibited by a sign; - (d) for more than the maximum time specified by a sign unless - (i) clause 2.4 applies; or - (ii) the vehicle displays a disability parking permit in which case the vehicle may be parked (except in a parking area for people with disabilities) in accordance with regulation 174(2) of the Code; - (e) other than wholly within a parking bay or metered space if the parking facility has parking bays or metered spaces unless the vehicle is too wide or long to fit completely within a single parking bay or metered space, in which case it must be parked within the minimum number of parking bays or metered spaces needed to park it; or - (f) otherwise than in accordance with a sign applying to the place where the vehicle is stopped or parked. - (2) A person must not stop or park a vehicle - (a) in a no stopping area; - (b) in an area to which a 'clearway' sign applies; - (c) at the side of a carriageway marked with a continuous yellow edge line; - (d) in an area of a carriageway signed or marked with a keep clear marking;

-- in a bay marked 'M/C' unless it is a motorcycle;

-- (f) in a bus lane or busway;

-- in a truck lane; or (g)
+- (e) in a bay marked 'M/C' unless it is a motorcycle; - (f) in a bus lane or busway; - (g) in a truck lane; or - (h) in a bicycle lane or on a bicycle path, unless the person is driving a public bus or a taxi and is immediately dropping off, or picking up, passengers.